shamzahasan88/HHStaticThumbSliderView/README.md

 @IBOutlet weak var hhStaticSliderViewWithBlackThumb: HHStaticThumbSliderView!

 ```
-- In "viewDidLoad:" assign a method to "onSelect" property of "HHStaticThumbSliderView"
+- In `viewDidLoad` assign a method to "onSelect" property of `HHStaticThumbSliderView`
 ```
 override func viewDidLoad() {
     super.viewDidLoad()